cefriel/mapping-template/README.md

 # mapping-template

-A template-based component exploiting [Apache Velocity](https://velocity.apache.org/) to define declarative mappings.
+A template-based component exploiting [Apache Velocity](https://velocity.apache.org/) to define declarative mappings for schema and data transformations.

 #### Usage as a Library